followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxToast/1 Configuration/type.md

 <!--fullDescription-->
 The available toast types (except for "custom") only differ by the icon and background color.

-If you assign "custom" to the **type** option, the **dx-toast-custom** class is applied to the widget element.
+If you assign "custom" to the **type** option, the `dx-toast-custom` class is applied to the widget element.
 Implement the appropriate CSS class to specify toast appearance.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `ToastType` enum.
+This enum accepts the following values: `Info`, `Warning`, `Error`, `Success` and `Custom`.
 <!--/fullDescription-->